Cost Effective Alternative For International Tax Consulting

 Other circumstances may apply.

-Contact Us to discuss your particular situation with our CPAs, including the preparation of your federal income tax returns, and for further details about setting up a personal interview with a Harless & Associates Certifying Acceptance Agent.
+Contact Us to discuss your particular situation with our team including the preparation of your federal income tax returns, and for further details about setting up a personal interview with one of our Certifying Acceptance Agents.

 You May Need to Renew Your ITIN.
 All ITINs not used on a federal tax return at least once in the last three years will no longer be valid for use on a tax return as of Jan.
 1, 2017.
 Additionally, all ITINs issued before 2013 will begin expiring this year, starting with those with middle digits of 78 and 79 (Example: (9XX-78-XXXX).
 All expired ITINs must be renewed before being used on a U.S. tax return.
 No action is needed by ITIN holders who don’t need to file a tax return next year.
 Also, there are new documentation requirements when applying for or renewing an ITIN for certain dependents.